Air fryer maple candied bacon is insanely good! With a brown sugar maple syrup glaze gives this salty and sweet pork dish is addicting.

 Air frying this way will get it really crunchy.
 You don’t want to overcook them because you want it to still be a bit tender when cooled.
 Thick cut bacon in the air fryer will not get quite as crispy.
 If you wanted some heat just sprinkle on some red pepper flakes on top after you add them into your basket to stick.

 Candied Bacon in Air Fryer

 Serve as a breakfast side dish with egg bites or French toast.
+This is of course using defrosted or fresh but we recently figured out how to make frozen bacon in air fryer too.
 Now jump to recipe and let me know what your favorite duo with these babies are.

 Looking for more easy family recipes and tips?
 LIKE The Typical Mom Facebook page?

 Then sign up for my free newsletter, and follow me on Pinterest! 😉

 ***** If you LOVED this recipe give it 5 Stars below and let everyone know what you thought about it. 😉

 - 1 pkg bacon cut in half lengthwise